My Blogging Tools – How I Get It Done

 For scheduling Pinterest posts I use Tailwind.
 This is a very powerful tool but I am only using a few of its capabilities.
 I will be diving deeper into this excellent blogging tool this year.
 When I find myself with extra time, or frankly when I'm super organized and make the time, I use Tailwind to curate Pinterest content.

 For other social media channels, I use Buffer.
 I’ve also used this tool for years and love it.
 I use it mostly for Twitter, LinkedIn, and Facebook.
 They have Google+ but only for personal pages, not for a business (or blog) page.
 As I’m reading things online that I feel like sharing, I just add it to my Buffer queue and I’m done.
 It spaces out the content I want to share so I’m not sending out too many updates at once.

 I did have a tool that was essential to my online life that recently sunsetted.
 I used it to automatically tweet out new blog posts from hand-selected bloggers who consistently produced great content.
 I was very sad it doesn't exist anymore and but have now discovered dlvrit which does exactly what my old tool does!
 I set up my account with bloggers whose content I love and when they publish a post, it automatically gets tweeted.

 One writing tool I recently discovered and am now OBSESSED with is Grammarly.
 It's a site and a plug-in that corrects your grammar as you write and I love it!
 It has helped improve my comma usage like crazy.
 I love to geek out on the weekly reports that tell me how much I've written and what my most common mistakes are, in this case, commas!

-When you are trying to showcase your work to brands or even perspective employees, your writing better be error-free and Grammarly definitely helps with that!
+When you are trying to showcase your work to brands or even prospective employees, your writing better be error-free and Grammarly definitely helps with that!
 I'm using the free version, but they have a paid version as well.